-All visitors also require proof of sufficient funds and should hold documentation for their return or onward journey.
+All visitors to Tanzania require proof of sufficient funds and should hold documentation for their return or onward journey.
 Passports should be valid for at least six months from date of entry.
+Most visitors entering will require a visa as well.
 Those arriving from an infected country must hold a yellow fever vaccination certificate.
-It is highly recommended that passports have at least six months validity remaining after your intended date of departure from your travel destination.
+It is highly recommended that travellers' passports have at least six months' validity remaining after the intended date of departure from their travel destination.
 Immigration officials often apply different rules to those stated by travel agents and official sources.

-Travellers are advised to see a doctor or visit a travel clinic at least three weeks before leaving for Tanzania.
-Visitors should consider vaccinations for hepatitis A, typhoid, yellow fever, and polio.
+Visitors should consider vaccinations for hepatitis A, hepatitis B, typhoid, and polio, and proof of yellow fever vaccination is required if visitors are coming from or have transited through an airport of a country where yellow fever occurs.
 There is a risk of malaria all year and outbreaks of Rift Valley Fever occur; travellers should take precautions to avoid mosquito bites and take malaria medication.

 Food prepared by unlicensed vendors should be avoided, as meat and milk products from animals may not have been cooked thoroughly.
 Sleeping sickness is a risk in the game parks, including the Serengeti, and visitors should take precautions against bites by tsetse flies.